 The Speech Transmission Index concept also incorporated insights crossed over from research in the visual domain in the early 1970s.
 Optical system engineers back then already used the concept of the Optical Transfer Function (more generally named the Modulation Transfer Function) to quantify the transmission quality of optical systems.
-Houtgast and Steeneken realized that similar principles should apply to transmission of speech signals.
+Houtgast and Steeneken realized that similar principles in the time domain should apply to transmission of speech signals.

-1.1.1.
-Key design characteristics of the STI
+2.1.2 Key design characteristics